simplesurance/jenkins-exporter/README.md

       - building_duration
       - executing_time
       - waiting_time
+- Counter Metric: `jenkins_exporter_errors`
+  Counts the number of errors the jenkins-exporter encountered when fetching informations from the Jenkins API.
+  - type:
+    - jenkins_api

 By default metrics are recorded for every finished Jenkins build.
-The jobs for that builds are recorded can be limited with the `--jenkins-job-whitelist` command-line parameter.
+The Jenkins jobs for that builds are recorded can be limited with the `--jenkins-job-whitelist` command-line parameter.
 The duration types that are recorded can also be configured via a commandline parameter.